 - Equality Impact Assessment ‘Lite’ – you can use this table for building equality considerations into reviews and assessments (for example, a scrutiny review or monitoring report for managers).
 Do not use for Cabinet/decisions.

-Please email your completed assessment to the ‘impact assessment’ mailbox in PDF format, dated and ‘signed off’ by the Head of Service or Service Manager.
-Please also ensure your document name reflects the title (subject).
+Please also ensure your document name reflects the title (subject) and date in YYYYMM format.
+For example, devonchange201910.
 You can publish a draft for consultation via this route and send the final version later.
 Officers may also ask for support via this route.

 If your impact assessment is in another published report, please forward the link.